Echoes of Valor: the Rich History of Fort Santiago

 Dr Jose Rizal Shrine At Fort Santiago, Intramuros, Manila, Philippines

 The Rizal Shrine at Fort Santiago in Intramuros, Manila, Philippines is a place of remembrance and tribute to Jos Rizal.
-It showcases a collection of his items and writings, offering a glimpse into his final days at the fort.
+It shows a collection of his items and writings, offering a glimpse into his final days at the fort.
 On display are Rizal’s manuscripts, his garments during his execution, and the original editions of his novels “Noli Me Tangere” and “El Filibusterismo.”
 These manuscripts exposed the injustices of Spanish colonial rule and inspired the fight for independence.
 These artifacts celebrate Rizal’s intellectual legacy.
 However, they also emphasize his significant influence on the cultural and political landscape of the Philippines.

 Summary